 IMHS was among the very first to define Para-Anthropology several years ago.
 Para-Anthropology combines Parapsychology, Paranormal Science, Ufology, and Cryptozoology along with human nature to better understand why some people experience anomalous phenomena.
 For example, why do many people experience strange phenomena while others don’t?
 Why do some claim to be abducted by aliens?
 Is this a real phenomenon or could there be psychological or anthropological issues involved, or could it be both real and psychological?
 Why do some UFOs seemingly appear on command?
 Why do some seem to change their direction of flight due to the thoughts of an observer?
 Does consciousness have anything to do with the physical manifestation of a spirit?
 Is consciousness required to manifest a ghost?
 Do spirits only interact with us because we are there?
 Is there ever any meaningful activity when no human is around?
 Could some Bigfoot sightings be artifactual manifestations of consciousness, especially those reported in which the Bigfoot has red, glowing eyes?
 To what extent, if any, is psi ability inherent in all human beings?
 Is the human mind capable of out-of-body travel?
 Is it capable of transcending dimensions?
 What would it mean to the human experience if some aspect of paranormal phenomena proved to be true?
 What would it mean if it were not proved true?

 To assist students in finding answers, IMHS created Para-Anthropology as an advanced and high-end specialization that explores human nature within the context of anomalous phenomena.
-While other IMHS specializations require a total of 12 courses to graduation, this specialization requires a total of 19 (some courses count as double-courses).
+While other IMHS specializations require a total of 12 courses to graduation, this specialization requires a total of 19.
 Thus, the overall tuition is higher.
 This specialization includes the best IMHS courses relating to human nature and anomalous phenomena.
 Students will also receive training and certifications in several other specializations including counseling/coaching and hypnosis.
 This specialization requires ordination in the International Church of Metaphysical Humanism (ICMH) (included) or in another bona-fide religious institution if a student does not want an ICMH ordination.
 Ordinations from the Universal Life Church are acceptable.

 This specialization is our flagship metaphysical degree and is for those who are very serious about metaphysical research into the human condition.